What is Treasury Bond?

 - T-bonds can be purchased directly from the US Treasury.
-They can also be bought from banks, brokers or as a collection of securities in a mutual fundMutual FundA mutual fund is an investment fund that investors professionally manage by pooling money from multiple investors to initiate investment in securities individually held to provide greater diversification, long term gains and lower level of risks./ETF.
+They can also be bought from banks, brokers or as a collection of securities in a mutual fundMutual FundA mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc/ETF.
 They’re often used to diversify portfoliosDiversify PortfoliosPortfolio diversification refers to the practice of investing in a different assets in order to maximize returns while minimizing risk.
 This way, the risk is kept to a minimal while the investor accumulates many assets.
 Investment diversification leads to a healthy portfolio. and offset the risk of equity investmentsEquity InvestmentsEquity investment is the amount pooled in by the investors in the shares of the companies listed on the stock exchange for trading.
 The shareholders make gain from such holdings in the form of returns or increase in stock value..

 How Do Treasury Bonds (T-Bonds) Work?

 The US government issues various treasury securities in order to fund development projects, military undertakings, and day-to-day administrative activities.
 These government debt issuances can be divided into three categories: treasury bills, notes, and bonds.
 In this article, we will be talking at some length about treasury bonds, one of the three types of treasury securities.